 And there is nothing wrong with trying to make your job easier!

-9 times out of 10, I’m going to center the evaporator on the outside wall onto which it is being installed for no other reason than esthetics…it looks better when it is symmetrical.
+9 times out of 10, I’m going to center the evaporator on the outside wall onto which it is being installed for no other reason than aesthetics… it looks better when it is symmetrical.

 Sizing Design and Installation

-In my sizing, design & installation curriculum, I speak to the need to be able to accommodate all of our customers, not just the ones with an excess of disposable income but also those who are on a tight budget (more common than ever post-COVID).
+In my sizing, design & installation curriculum, I speak to the need to accommodate all of our customers, not just those with an excess of disposable income but also those on a tight budget (more common than ever post-COVID).

 Utilizing one indoor unit to service more than one room, where applicable, can be significant cost savings, and that makes sense for everyone!